Gamydas/shell_Projekt/README.md

 This is my attempt at a UNIX-Shell written in C. This is a learning project to deepen my understanding of the C language and learn new concepts like process creation and management and file descriptors.
-This shell, while not perfect, implements a variety of things such as the use of terminal raw mode for live input reading, a state-machine parser for quoting recognition, pipelining and redirection.
+This shell implements a variety of things such as the use of terminal raw mode for live input reading, a state-machine parser for quoting recognition and a separate execution logic that handles general instruction execution and instruction specifics like pipelining, sequential instructions via ; or redirections.
 This project does not use preexisting shell libraries.

 Installation:
 - if you have downloaded all projectfiles including the makefile you can simply run make all and from then on ./shell to start up the shell